Facebook Tracking Pixel

 Fractures

-Accelerating the healing rate and regaining full function after bones have healed can be achieved with the help of physiotherapy.
+Physiotherapy can help increase the healing rate and regain full function after bones have healed.

 What To Expect from Your Physio Appointment

-A typical physiotherapy session includes an initial consultation, in which a thorough personal and condition history is taken to develop a treatment plan.
+In a typical physiotherapy session, a detailed personal and condition history is taken during an initial consultation to develop a treatment plan.

 Treatment may involve: